Installer Module¶

 The installer system is split across two layers:

-stackops.jobs.installerfor packaged data and install scriptsstackops.utils.installer_utilsfor the runtime engine
+stackops.jobs.installerfor packaged install scriptsstackops.utils.schemas.installerfor the installer catalog and typed schemastackops.utils.installer_utilsfor the runtime engine

 This page documents the runtime behavior that the current code exposes.